-It is vital that you do this if you are a UK taxpayer or the cost of administering the collection of donations will come out of the donations themselves.
+It is vital that you do this if you are a UK taxpayer; otherwise, the cost of administering the collection of donations has to come out of the donations themselves.
 Gift Aid applies to all contributions so please do sign it if you are a taxpayer.